Chinese independent high school: Unified Examination Certificate (UEC)

-The Unified Examination Certificate (UEC) (华文独立中学统一考试 (huá wén dú lì zhōng xué tǒng yī kǎo shì)) is a standardised test for Chinese independent high school students organised by the UCSCAM since 1975.
+The Unified Examination Certificate (UEC) (华文独立中学统一考试 (Huáwén dúlì zhōngxué tǒngyī kǎoshì)) is a standardised test for Chinese independent high school students organised by the UCSCAM since 1975.
 The UEC is available in three levels: Junior Middle (UEC-JML), Vocational (UEC-V), and Senior Middle (UEC-SML).
 Examinations for non-language subjects in the UEC-JML (except in Sabah) and UEC-V are in Chinese.
 In Sabah, UEC-JML science and mathematics are available in Chinese and English.
 The UEC-SML has examinations for mathematics, sciences (biology, chemistry and physics), book keeping, accounting, and commerce available in Chinese and English, while other non-language subjects are only available in Chinese.

-The UEC-SML is recognised as a qualification for entrance into many tertiary educational institutions around the world, including the United Kingdom, the United States, Taiwan, Hong Kong, China, Japan, Singapore, Australia, Canada and many others.
-It is not recognised by the government of Malaysia for entry into public universities, but most private colleges recognise it.
+In 1996, the National Accreditation Board (LAN) was formed by the federal government to accredit private institutions where it functioned under the Ministry of Education.
+In 2004, the ministry was further reorganised into two ministries: the Ministry of Higher Education (KPT) and the Ministry of Education.
+In the same year, the LAN required students entering local private colleges using any qualification other than the Sijil Pelajaran Malaysia (SPM) to pass the SPM Malay paper.
+This drew protests; causing the then Minister of Higher Education Dr Shafie Salleh to later exempted UEC students from this requirement.
+The UEC-SML is recognised as a qualification for entrance into many tertiary educational institutions around the world, including the United Kingdom, the United States, Taiwan, Hong Kong, China, Japan, Singapore, South Korea, Australia, Canada, Russia, India and many others.
+It is not recognised by the federal government of Malaysia for entry into public universities, although most private colleges recognise the qualification.

-As the UEC is not recognised by the Malaysian government, some Chinese independent high schools opt to teach the national secondary school curriculum (in Malay) alongside the independent school curriculum (in Chinese) and require students to sit for the government standardised tests (PT3, SPM or even STPM) as private school candidates, providing the students an opportunity to obtain government-recognised certificates.

 Chinese educationalist Kua Kia Soong mentions the introduction of the UEC in his book Protean Saga: The Chinese Schools of Malaysia.
-According to the book, the introduction of the UEC led to Mahathir Mohamad, the then Minister of Education and later the Prime Minister of Malaysia, summoning the Chinese educationalists to parliament.
+According to the book, the introduction of the UEC once led the then Minister of Education and later the Prime Minister of Malaysia Mahathir Mohamad summoning the Chinese educationalists to parliament.
 To quote the book, "The latter (Mahathir) did not mince his words but told the Dong Jiao Zong leaders that UEC had better not be held or else ...
-He did not ask for any response and dismissed the Chinese educationalists with a curt ... 'that is all'."
+He did not ask for any response and dismissed the Chinese educationalists with a curt ... 'that is all'".
+Mahathir characterised the Dong Zong as a "racist group" for their continuous efforts to preserving Chinese education and their resistance to national language policy.